 These selectors can only be added to the header and left panel.
 You add a selector to one of these panels by hovering over it and clicking Add Category Selector , Add Number Selector , or Add Date Selector .

 You can configure selectors in various ways.
 On the Selector tab, you can specify properties specific to the element, such as the selector's title and how it's displayed, as well as the data or values on which it's based.
 The Actions tab is where you specify the actions you want triggered by the selector.

 The amount of vertical space selectors occupy on a panel can differ depending on how they are configured.
 Some selector configurations are not possible on the header because it has a fixed height.
-If you can't configure a selector a particular way on a dashboard's header, try adding the selector to the left panel, or choosing a different selector configuration.
+If you can't configure a selector a particular way on a dashboard's header, try adding the selector to the left panel or choosing a different selector configuration.

 You can also specify whether users can select a single category or multiple categories simultaneously by adjusting the Selection setting.
 If you choose Single for the Selection setting, the None Option setting appears.
-When enabled, this causes "None" to appear as a category in the selector, allowing you to have nothing selected.
+When enabled, this causes None to appear as a category in the selector, allowing you to have nothing selected.

 A number selector can be based on a single fixed value or a numeric range.
 The available display types for this selector are input box, spinner, and slider.
 If you choose the input box display type, you can specify placeholder or hint text that appears in the boxes, such as Enter value.
-If you choose the spinner or slider display types, you need to define the selector's upper and lower limits, which can either be based on defined values or statistics.
-For the spinner and slider display types you can also set the increment by which values increase or decrease in the selector.
+If you choose the spinner or slider display type, you need to define the selector's upper and lower limits, which can be based on either defined values or statistics.
+For the spinner and slider display types, you can also set the increment by which values increase or decrease in the selector.

-When the selector shows the date and time picker, you can specify whether users can choose a single value from one picker or a range of values from two pickers.
+When the selector displays the date and time picker, you can specify whether users can choose a single value from one picker or a range of values from two pickers.
 You can also control the default values for the date pickers.